WWDC20Link to my 2020 Playground

 WWDC19Link to my 2019 PlaygroundBook

-By now I've been quite active in the whole WWDCScholars community.
+By now I've been quite active in the WWDCScholars community.

 I ended up with an idea that I got from a "Formal Languages and Automata" lecture I had at university.
-The thing that impressed me the most was the fact that with a few baisc operations you could calculate virtually everything!
-So I decided to create my own litlle programing-language which would only use emoji and as said just a few basic operations, because why not? :D
+The thing that impressed me the most was the fact that with a few basic operations you could calculate virtually everything!
+So I decided to create my own programing-language which would only use emoji and, as said, just a few basic operations, because why not? :D

-The name of this language is: DubDubMachine and you can also find the specs also on esolangs.org
+The name of this language is: DubDubMachine and you can also find the specs on esolangs.org

 Sadly (and due to